ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-ECS/readme.md

 ## Deploy the Runtime to Amazon ECS

 Set the cluster name in an environment variable.
-The cluster I am using here is `MyFargateCluster`, your cluster name might be different, make sure you set correct cluster name.
+The cluster I am using here is `MyFargateCluster`, your cluster name might be different, make sure you set the correct cluster name and Region.

 ```sh
 CLUSTER_NAME=MyFargateCluster
 REGION=us-east-2
 ```

+Find Amazon task `executionRoleArn` with policy assigned `AmazonECSTaskExecutionRolePolicy` in AWS console `Path: IAM -> Roles -> ecsTaskExecutionRole`.
+You should find the execution role like this `arn:aws:iam::<ACCOUNT_ID>:role/ecsTaskExecutionRole`.
+If there is no role found, please create a new one.

 Create a new file name `task-definition.json` and save the following content.
 Please change the `image:` location where you pushed the image in the previous step.
-And also `executionRoleArn:` you will find it in the in aws console.
+And also `executionRoleArn:` you found in aws console `IAM -> Roles -> ecsTaskExecutionRole`

+> Tip: Look at the `CHANGE_ME` in the below json file and replace them with proper value.

 ```json
 {